phil0x2e/prgrs/README.md

     }
 }
 ```
 The output will look something like this:
 ```
 [########################                                  ] ( 42%)
 ```

 ## Todos:
 - Prevent flickering
-- Improve performance